Azure/azure-sdk-for-go/README.md

 each month** with a full changelog.
 For more details and background see [SDK Update Practices](https://github.com/Azure/azure-sdk-for-go/wiki/SDK-Update-Practices).

-Packages that are still in public preview can be found under the ./services/preview directory.
-Please be aware that since these packages are in preview they are subject to change, including breaking changes outside of a major semver bump.
+Packages that are still in public preview can be found under the `services/preview` directory.
+Please be aware that since these packages are in preview they are subject to change, including breaking changes, outside of a major semver bump.

 ## Other Azure Go Packages